MobileTeleSystems/RecTools/README.md

 RecTools is an easy-to-use Python library which makes the process of building recommender systems easier and faster than ever before.

-## ✨ Highlights: Transformer models released! ✨
+## ✨ Highlights: HSTU model released! ✨

-**BERT4Rec and SASRec are now available in RecTools:**
+**HSTU arhictecture from ["Actions speak louder then words..."](https://arxiv.org/abs/2402.17152) is now available in RecTools as `HSTUModel`:**
 - Fully compatible with our  `fit` / `recommend` paradigm and require NO special data processing
+- Supports context-aware recommendations in case Relative Time Bias is enabled
-- Explicitly described in our [Transformers Theory & Practice Tutorial](examples/tutorials/transformers_tutorial.ipynb): loss options, item embedding options,  category features utilization and more!
+- Supports all loss options, item embedding options, category features utilization and other common modular functionality of RecTools transformer models
+- In [HSTU tutorial](examples/tutorials/transformers_HSTU_tutorial.ipynb) we show that original metrics reported for HSTU on public Movielens datasets are actually **underestimated**!
 - Configurable, customizable, callback-friendly, checkpoints-included, logs-out-of-the-box, custom-validation-ready, multi-gpu-compatible!
 See  [Transformers Advanced Training User Guide](examples/tutorials/transformers_advanced_training_guide.ipynb) and [Transformers Customization Guide](examples/tutorials/transformers_customization_guide.ipynb)

-- Public benchmarks which compare RecTools models to other open-source implementations following BERT4Rec replicability paper show that RecTools implementations achieve highest scores on multiple datasets: [Performance on public transformers benchmarks](https://github.com/blondered/bert4rec_repro?tab=readme-ov-file#rectools-transformers-benchmark-results)
+Plase note that we always compare the quality of our implementations to academic papers results.
+[Public benchmarks for transformer models SASRec and BERT4Rec](https://github.com/blondered/bert4rec_repro?tab=readme-ov-file#rectools-transformers-benchmark-results) show that RecTools implementations achieve highest scores on multiple datasets compared to other published results.

 ## Get started